 Where can I exercise my dog?

-- Approved off the leash areas (refer to the Dog Control Bylaw for a map of the areas):
+- Approved off the leash areas (refer to the map below):

 - Hokitika Urban area: